franvarney/lunch/README.md

 Usage: lunch <command>

 Options:
-         gimme   displays a random place to eat list    lists all places that have been added add     adds a place to eat
-         remove  removes a place
+         gimme               displays a random place to eat list                lists all places that have been added add "Some Place"    adds a place to eat remove "Some Place" removes a place
 ```

 ## License